On the eigenvalue problem for a bulk/surface elliptic system: Preliminaries

 \subsection{Riemannian operators on $\Gamma$.}

-In the sequel we shall systematically denote, without further mention, any relatively open subset of $\Gamma$ by $\Gamma'$.
-Since $\Gamma$ is $C^r$ it inherits from $\R^N$ the structure of a Riemannian $C^r$ manifold, endowed with a $C^{r-1}$ Riemannian metric (see \cite{sternberg}), trivially restricting to $\Gamma'$.
+In the sequel we shall systematically denote by $\Gamma'$, without further mention, any relatively open subset of $\Gamma$.
+Since $\Gamma$ is of class $C^r$, it inherits from $\R^N$ the structure of a Riemannian $C^r$ manifold, endowed with a $C^{r-1}$ Riemannian metric (see \cite{sternberg}), trivially restricting to $\Gamma'$.

 In the sequel we shall use some notation of geometric nature, which is quite common when $\Gamma$ is smooth, see \cite{Boothby, hebey, jost, taylor}.
 It can be easily extended to the $C^r$ case, see for example \cite{mugnvit}, and it trivially restricts to $\Gamma'$.